LaibinChang/Enhancement-Registration-Homogenization/README.md

 ![images\image-20210730111213287.png](https://raw.githubusercontent.com/LaibinChang/Enhancement-Registration-Homogenization-A-Comprehensive-Underwater-Visual-Reconstruction-Para/master/images/image-20210730110831984.png)

-## 6. Code references
+## 6. Others

-Chen Y S , Chuang Y Y .
-Natural Image Stitching with the Global Similarity Prior[C]// European Conference on Computer Vision.
-Springer International Publishing, 2016.

-If you encounter any difficulties or problems  in the implementation process, please contact us at changlb666@163.com.
+If you encounter any difficulties in the testing process, please feel free to contact us at changlb666@163.com.